 “He will make you smile more than he will make you cry”: Georgi’s story

-“If Georgi had stayed in the institution” Kremi says, “he would have spent almost all day, every day alone in a cot.
-He would not be able to walk or talk.
-He would still be being fed through a tube.
-He would almost never have been taken outside.”
+“Georgi will make you smile more than he will make you cry,” Kremi reassured Georgi’s parents and she was right.
+Today, Georgi is a very happy, sociable little boy who is full of energy and fun.
+He is the centre of attention in his home and very close to his big brother, Todor.
+But if Georgi had stayed in the institution, he would have spent almost all day, every day alone in a cot.
+He would not be able to walk or talk and he would still be fed through a tube.
+He would almost never have gone outside.

 Instead today, with his family to love and encourage him, Georgi can walk, talk, and run and he has just learned to ride a scooter.
 He loves to fish and proudly shows every visitor all the cups and medals he’s won.
 And, with the ongoing support of our team, Georgi is getting ready to start school, so that he can continue learning and developing, alongside all the other children in his community.

 With your support, we can reunite families torn apart by orphanages like Georgi’s and bring children home to the people who love them.